sgmoffatt/CarND-Advanced-Lane-Lines/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
 2

+### 1. Describe your pipeline.
+As part of the description, explain how you modified the draw_lines() function.

+### 2. Identify potential shortcomings with your current pipeline

+Potential shortcomings include (would be what would happen when):

+### 3. Suggest possible improvements to your pipeline

+Possible improvements include:

+  1).
+It's super awkward to process hough lines in pol